- Monroe One

 One Community

-A main committee and sub committees focused on the Positive Behavioral Interventions and Supports (PBIS) for students within OCA.
+A main committee and subcommittees focused on the Positive Behavioral Interventions and Supports (PBIS) for students within OCA.

 Safety